 - Deadcat Wind Filters: Regular (Amazon.com, Amazon.co.uk) & Mini (Amazon.com, Amazon.co.uk) – Yes, that’s what they are called.
 Yes, they look silly.
 These are essential, however, for any dictating outdoors.
 Use the mini versions for lavalier and headset mics.

-- Sony ICD PX 333 (Amazon.com, Amazon.co.uk) – a very good, entry-level dedicated voice recorder.
+- Sony ICD PX-370 (Amazon.com, Amazon.co.uk) – a very good, entry-level dedicated voice recorder with built-in USB jack.
 Includes inputs for an external microphone and headphones.
 Includes a microSD card slot and recording up to 192 kb per second in MP3 format.

 - Olympus WS-852 (Amazon.com, Amazon.co.uk) – excellent quality MP3-format recorder from an established brand in this field.